 Your net worth is just as important to track as your budget, believe it or not.

 Your budget tracks your income and expenses.
 It’s how much money you make and how much money you spend.

-Your financial statement tracks your net worth, which is your assets and liabilities.
+Your financial statement (or balance sheet) tracks your net worth, which takes into account your assets and liabilities.

 Assets – Liabilities = Net Worth

 Why You Should Track Your Net Worth

 So, you may be wondering “why does this even matter?”

 I get it.
 Net worth seems kind of boring or unimportant.

 But it’s actually the best indicator of your overall financial health.

 You need to track your net worth so you know what your assets are; what your liabilities are; and what your overall net worth is.
 You need to know this information if you want to be financially well off.